 Ceiling Fans | Home Lighting | Water Features | Casablanca Repair Parts | UC7067 Remote Receivers |

-Many problem issues associated with Ceiling Fans can be attributed to the installation, and are easily corrected.
+Many problems associated with Ceiling Fans can be attributed to the installation, and are easily corrected.
 Below is a general overview of the more common things missed, or done improperly when installing a Ceiling Fan.
 If you have more specific questions about the operation of any ceiling fan.
 Please contact us 952-898-2754 or 1-866-60-FANS(3267).
 With over 20 years of experience in Ceiling Fans and Home Lighting.
 "Our knowledge is Free!"

 Other helpful information: Ceiling Fan Facts, Casablanca Intelli Touch Diagnostic, Casablanca Flywheel Repair, UC7067RC universal remote receiver.